 Was it the wine that made you want to study agronomy?

 No, I don’t think so.
 Traditionally, in the family, you had to study science and then business, which I did.
 I did Normale Sup in Lyon in molecular genetics, and I wanted to devote myself to research.
 I realized, through an internship, that this was not what I wanted to do.
 This job didn’t correspond to the image I had of it during my studies.
 So I tried to reconvert myself, and the agronomy school was perfect for that.
-I became an agricultural engineer.
 I now realize that 15 years after these studies, I use what I’ve learned almost every day.
 After doing AgroParisTech, I passed competitive exams, and I found myself admitted to the ESCP.

 How is the beginning of your professional career going?